 Yoga for children and families of all needs

 Heart Child Yoga creates a powerful personalized healing experience by using innovative therapy techniques.
-Children are served through the use of yoga therapy, Conscious Support Therapy (CST), sound healing, energy work, mantra practice, and yoga nidra.
+Children are served through the use of yoga therapy, Conscious Support Method (CSM), sound healing, energy work, mantra practice, and yoga nidra.

 In group classes children learn to work collectively while also attending to their personal practice.
 Breath work, meditation, individual and group poses are explored.
 The classes are playful, at times, but also give the child a chance to connect peaceful with their Hearts and others.

-HCY is dedicated to consciously supporting and serving the New Children on Earth.
+HCY is dedicated to consciously supporting and serving, with a uniquely deeper understanding, all aspects of the whole child..

 For over thirteen years I worked as a special education teacher.
-From the very beginning, I can remember my co-workers talking about the changes in our children as a sign of human evolution.
-It was almost impossible for most of us to understand what that really meant, but we somehow knew.
-The changes and gifts of these children were so obvious that it couldn’t be ignored.
+From the very beginning, I can remember my co-workers talking about the changes in our children as a sign of possible human evolution (a topic that has become more clear to me over the years).
+It was almost impossible for most of us to understand what that really meant, but we somehow “knew”.
+The changes and gifts along with challenges of these children were so obvious that it couldn’t be ignored.
 Of course, this was all whisper talk outside of the classrooms, offices, and meetings.
 It was the teachers’ observations, but they did not fit the system.
-So some of us us quietly tried to serve the New Children and understand them as best we could under the weight of a system that was not created with an understanding of who they really are.
-Mostly it was just talk, though, because we knew little of how to truly serve them.
+So some of us quietly tried to learn from the children and understand them as best we could under the weight of a struggling system that was not created with an understanding of who they fully are.
+Mostly it was just talk, though, because we knew little of how to truly serve certain aspects of the “whole” child.

 Eventually, this turned into finding families that noticed that their children were so far beyond and greater than any label they carried.
-In my later years as a teacher, I began to advise families on the deeper reasons why their children were responding to our society and other beings the way they were.
+In my later years as a teacher, I began to advise families on the deeper reasons why their children were responding to our society and other the way they were.
 By this time, I was deep into my meditation and yoga practice and was experiencing some similar senses that the children I served were.
 I was also meeting more and more people that grew up with many types of abilities.
 I asked their advise, and listened to their stories, of how it was to grow up in a world that couldn’t “see” you.
-During this time, I also became the parent of one of these New Children.
+During this time, I also became the parent of a unique and vibrant child.
 He taught me first hand that the old rules do not apply.

 *Follow their stories and the lessons the children are teaching us at the Wisdom from the Children blog series Wisdom from the Children